ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 For feeds with short distances between stations shortest routing might produce better results that fastest routing.
 An example can be seen in the evaluation chapter.

-GraphHopper uses vehicle profiles to control access and travel costs for edges and nodes.
-Traffic rules for public transit differ significantly from personal transit, so we use our own public transit optimized bus profile for *TransitRouter* and *GHMM*.
+We use our own public transit optimized bus profile for *TransitRouter* and *GHMM*.

 ## <a id="hmm"></a> Hidden Markov Model *HMM*
 To find the most likely sequence of candidates we use a Hidden Markov Model (*HMM*) with our stations \\(s_i\\) as observations and our candidates \\(C_i\\) as observations.
-The approach is based on **TODO**
+The approach is based on the paper [Hidden Markov Map Matching Through Noise and Sparseness](https://www.ismll.uni-hildesheim.de/lehre/semSpatial-10s/script/6.pdf).

+Given a optimal sequence of candidates we construct our final path \\(P\\) by combining the paths between the candidates in our sequence.

 ### <a id="emission-probability"></a> Emission probability
 The emission probability \\(p(s_i | c_i^k)\\) describes the likelihood that we observed \\(s_i\\) given that \\(c_i^k\\) is a matching candidate.